cloudmesh/cloudmesh-manual/docs-source/source/storage/storage.md

 access key which will be available in the AWS console under `AWS IAM service` -> `Users` -> `Security Credentials`.

-Container is the default bucket which will be used to store the files in AWS S3.
+Bucket is the default bucket which will be used to store the files in AWS S3.
 Region is the geographic area like `us-east-1` which contains the bucket.
 Region is required to get a connection handle on the S3 Client or resource for that geographic area.